Georgia handyman license and insurance requirements

 Linkedin

-Curious about what type of work can a handyman do legally?
+Curious about what type of work a handyman can do legally?
 You’ll be pleased to hear that there’s no need to get a handyman license in Georgia.
 However, you must obtain a Georgia contractor license if you plan to take on larger jobs valued at $2,500 or more.

 Does a handyman need a license in Georgia?